ronreiter/interactive-tutorials/tutorials/learn-cpp.org/en/Strings.md

 Exercise
 --------

-Change the program in the bottom in a way so that it declares and initialises a string variable and outputs the Text "I just learned something about strings" (without the qoutes) followed by a carriage return and linefeed to the console.
+Change the program in the bottom in a way so that it declares and initialises a string variable and outputs the Text "I just learned something about strings" (without the quotation marks) followed by a carriage return and linefeed to the console.

 Tutorial Code
 -------------